ajaysaxenabtech/ajaysaxenabtech/README.md

 ## About Me

 - 👩‍💻 **Professional Expertise**: With over 10 years of experience in IT and Data Analytics, I specialize in transforming complex data into actionable insights.
 Currently working at Capco Technologies, I bring expertise in data analysis, automation, and leveraging technology to optimize wealth management strategies.
 - 🎓 **Academic Credentials**: M.Tech in Data Science and Engineering from BITS Pilani (WILP), completed in March 2024.
-I am also preparing for CFA Level 1 to deepen my understanding of financial systems and investment strategies.
+Now pursuit of deepening my understanding of financial systems and investment strategies.
 - 📍 **Location**: Based in India.

 ## My Passion for Wealth Management